Meet the Founders

 As CEO of SOUTH AFRICA MAKES, Dr Riyad Domingo leads the company's long-term growth strategy, including its public-private partner research division where he guides product development and marketing functions of the company.
 With digital manufacturing set to disrupt a range of industries - from healthcare to nutrition to pharma - additive manufacturing has emerged as a viable alternative for sustainable entrepreneurship in emerging economies with a conservative valuation estimate hovering around $100 billion by 2023.
 With his in-depth knowledge of global trends and first-hand experience designing and guiding biotechnology solutions in Africa, Dr Domingo has the unique capacity to lead the #3D4D vision and see it realized in communities where it is needed the most.

 Prior to SOUTH AFRICA MAKES, Dr Domingo was a postdoctoral research fellow and earned his PhD in Medical Biochemistry at the Institute of Infectious Disease and Molecular Medicine at the University of Cape Town.
-He has received awards from the Department of Science and Technology, National Research Foundation, Medical Research Council and the Oppenheimer Memorial Trust.
+Dr Domingo has recently been elected as a Harvard South Africa Fellow for 2021-2022 and has also received awards from the Department of Science and Technology, National Research Foundation, Medical Research Council and the Oppenheimer Memorial Trust.
 He has also been invited to present at numerous prestigious peer-reviewed conferences around the world including “Global Challenges in the 21st Century” and more recently as an expert on “Future-proofing Africa for the Fourth Industrial Revolution” on behalf of the United States Consulate General in Cape Town.
-He also regularly shares his insights on the power of additive manufacturing for innovation in emerging markets on several public platforms.

 Meet the Advisory Board